-Whatever sector you work in, having a good CEO is crucial to the development of your business.
+Whatever sector you work in, having a good Chief Executive Officer is crucial to the development of your business.
 They are in charge of making the day-to-day decisions in the company and ensure you achieve your mission.

 Research shows that the actions of the CEO add up to around 45% of a company’s performance.
 This is why it is so important to have the best CEO for your organisation.
 We’ve put together seven steps to take to ensure you make the right decision:

-It may be difficult to raise this issue to the Board but it is worth doing.
+It may be difficult to raise this issue to Board members but it is worth doing.
 Your contingency plan should involve a suitable pool of candidates and an ideal successor.
-Don’t assume these things will fall into place!
+This may involve internal or external candidates.

 Planning in advance will also give you the opportunity to develop talent within the organisation.
 As with most parts of business, research is key.
-This takes time and should be given adequate resources.
+This takes time and adequate resources.

 Creating a strong team with different perspectives will allow you to pick the best candidate.
 It will allow you to see past personal biases and make the decision that matches the trajectory of the company.

 In particular, your HR department should be at the centre of succession planning.
-They will have a good idea of the roles and structure of the organisation which will help you to develop an effective plan.
-The Chairman should also play a key role in evaluating any decisions.
+They will understand the roles and structure of the organisation which will help you to develop an effective plan.
+The Chairman should also play an important role in evaluating any decisions.

 If possible, get the previous CEO involved in the hiring process.
-Of course, this isn’t always feasible if they are leaving on bad terms.
-However, in many cases, they should be more than happy to help support the company as it moves into the future.
+This isn’t always feasible if they are leaving on bad terms.
+However, in many cases, they should be more than happy to support the company.

-If the outgoing CEO is simply moving onto another company or retiring, then they will be a useful voice in the process.
-They will have a better understanding of the role than anyone else in the world.
-Take what they have learned and use it to create a better idea of what is needed.
+If the outgoing CEO is simply moving onto another company or retiring, they will be a useful voice in the process.
+They will have a better understanding of the role than anyone else.

-No two Boards are the same.
-Even in the same sector, they have different expectations, goals and challenges to overcome.
+Even in the same sector, no two Boards are the same.
 Remember there is no such thing as a ‘perfect’ CEO, only the right CEO for your organisation.

 Do not get too caught up on a single executive.
-For example, a previous CEO with an outstanding personality may catch your attention early on but make sure to stay measured.
+Someone with an outstanding personality may catch your attention early on but make sure to stay measured.
 Of course, personality is important, but it shouldn’t be your only metric.
 You need a balance of personality, skills and experience to get the job done.

 The process of finding a great CEO does not suddenly end when they have signed the contract.
-You may think the journey is over but it is only just beginning.
 When welcoming a new CEO to the company, make sure you start on the right foot.

-Ultimately, choosing a new CEO will depend on your company.
-Every Board has their own priorities and plans.
+Ultimately, choosing a new CEO will depend on the nature of your organisation.
+Every Board has their own priorities and plans and it is essential the CEO understands the company’s goals.
 Above all, there should be good communication between the CEO and Board.

 A Board Portal like Convene will make these relationships easier.
 From drafting the meeting minutes to establishing a strong audit trail, a Board portal is designed to support efficient communication.
 With smart features such as shared annotations, instant voting and action items, you can ensure a strong relationship with your new CEO.